Kirsten Bibbins-Domingo

 Kirsten Bibbins-Domingo is an American epidemiologist and physician.
 She is the 17th Editor in Chief of the Journal of the American Medical Association (JAMA) and the JAMA Network.
 She is Professor of Epidemiology and Biostatistics and the Lee Goldman, MD Endowed Professor of Medicine at University of California, San Francisco.
 She is a general internist and attending physician at San Francisco General Hospital.

 Bibbins-Domingo is a recognized expert in prevention and health equity and has published more than 200 peer-reviewed original research articles.
 She is a cardiovascular disease epidemiologist whose work focuses on clinical and public health approaches to prevention, particularly in young adults.
-She served as the chair, vice-chair, and member of the United States Preventive Services Task Force from 2010-2017.
+She served as the chair, vice-chair, and member of the United States Preventive Services Task Force from 2010 to 2017.